sails101/redis-session/README.md

-# Sails101: Storing sessions in Redis
+# Sails 101: Storing session data in Redis

 ### How do I configure Sails to use Redis as its session store?